darthoctopus/zvrk/Writeup/referee reports/2_reply.md

 > - Section 4.2 is also unclear: the first sentence introduces magnetic activity in *dwarves*, and no link with magnetic activity in red giants is given.

 We thank the referee for pointing out this missing sentence.
-We have added a reference linking this to magnetic activity in red giants.
+We have added one linking this to magnetic activity in red giants.

 > None of the terms of Eq (9) are defined.